ikoghoemmanuell/Grocery-Store-Forecasting-Challenge-For-Azubian/Readme.md

 ## Contributing

-As this repository is a case study, contributions are not expected.
-However, if you have any suggestions or improvements, feel free to raise an issue or contact the project maintainer.
+If you have any suggestions or improvements, feel free to raise an issue or contact me.

 ## Contact